Lanecrest/Coin-Thief/README.md

 Requirements
 =
-There are no non-default modules with a typical Python installation Windows used, which is one of the design goals.
+There are no non-default modules used that don't come with a typical Python installation on Windows, which is one of the design goals.
 However, that means the game will only run correctly on Windows.

 High Score File
 =